saucelabs/elemental-next/frontend/tips/23-dynamic-pages/_ruby.md

----
-language: ruby
-level: 2
-hide_sidebar: true
-publish_date: 2015-10-13
-last_update:
-  date: 2023-02-28
----

-## A Solution

-By using a flexible wait strategy you can easily meet the rigors of testing dynamic web applications.

-Thankfully Selenium comes with one built in -- [Explicit Waits](https://github.com/SeleniumHQ/selenium/wiki/Ruby-Bindings#explicit-waits).
-With them you specify a timeout and an action.
-Selenium will repeatedly try that action until it can either complete it successfully (at which point it will move onto the next step of the test), or it will throw a timeout exception (causing your test to error).

-Let's continue with an example.

 ## Example 1

 Let's use from [the-internet](https://github.com/tourdedave/the-internet) which load content dynamically ([link](http://the-internet.herokuapp.com/dynamic_loading)).
 On it there is a `Start` button that when clicked will trigger a loading bar to appear for 5 seconds.
 After that time it will disappear and a new element with the text `'Hello World!'` will appear.